opencord/onos-service/docs/README.md

 ## Models

-This service is comprised of two models:
+This service is composed of two models:

 - `ONOSService`.
 Contains global service parameters.
 In addition to standard `Service` fields such as the `name` of the service, this model contains the following ONOS specific fields:
     - `rest_hostname`.
 Hostname of ONOS rest API endpoint.